 We are fascinated by what a building envelopes, and how that envelope is made.
 The skin of a building is more than a superficial surface; it expresses externally what is being asked of the building internally.
 We craft surfaces by first deciding what to represent– local context, intellect, material resonance, and craft.
 Surface is meaning, and an essential part of urban identity.

-Cedric Price has explained how city evolution can be modelled as an egg; from the boiled egg of the mediaeval city, through the fried egg of industrialisation to the scrambled egg of the modernist city of 'many villages'.
+Cedric Price has explained how city evolution can be modelled as an egg; from the boiled egg of the medieval city, through the fried egg of industrialisation to the scrambled egg of the modernist city of 'many villages'.
 Our cities today are becoming omelettes: the scrambled eggs of modernity dotted through with diverse and surprising ingredients, to create a varied, and sometimes coherent whole.

 The growing city always alters the location of its centre.
 New focal points of activity, demand, density and regeneration begin to emerge.
 Nodal cities have moments of intensity, centres of place-through-event that are no longer planned solely around civic buildings or the old institutions of governance.
 Our work in both London and LA explores liminal spaces, city fringes, transport led regeneration, the creation of new neighbourhoods and villages that celebrate the Omelette.